 It’s only human nature; we think about our working day or our week, perhaps on our journey home or at the weekend.
 Reflective learning is the sometimes-subtle difference between casually thinking about what happened and structuring those experiences to gather insights that will help us.
 So, here is your free licence to become an over-thinker for the time being; take time to pick over the ashes to uncover areas where growth has taken place.
 Do this regularly at scheduled intervals and you will soon be on the right road.

 Perhaps you think you can store it all in your head but let’s be honest; there is enough to deal with.
 So, to save your mental notepad from letting you down at a crucial stage, think about using post-its, a journal, voice memos or apps on your phone to record your thoughts.
 Don’t keep it all to yourself though; talking with colleagues, peers, managers, or even clients can also help, especially if you hit a wall and are looking for new ideas.

 Although there are a number of sample statements on the CIM website that may provide inspiration, there is no right or wrong way to complete your reflective statements, and it is essential that they are unique to you.
 Stay true to your preferred learning style, manage your time and links will soon form, to close the gap between theory and performance.
 Reflect, connect and enjoy your journey towards chartered status.
 Good luck!

 Don’t forget!
-Our short courses in digital marketing are ideal for anyone who not only wishes to improve their knowledge of digital marketing disciplines but also gain additional CPD hours too.
+Our short courses in digital marketing are ideal for anyone who wishes to improve their knowledge of digital marketing disciplines.
 Course start from just £99.
-To find out more, visit our website or call us now on 01865 515255.
+To find out more, visit our website or contact us.